-The current U.S. and Canadian political environments and the resulting uncertainties regarding actual and potential shifts in U.S. and/or Canadian foreign investment, trade, taxation, economic, environmental and other policies under the current administrations, as well as the impact of geopolitical tension, such as a deterioration in the bilateral relationship between the U.S. and China or the conflict between Russia and Ukraine, could lead to disruption, instability and volatility in the global markets.
+The current U.S. and Canadian political environments and the resulting uncertainties regarding actual and potential shifts in U.S. and/or Canadian foreign investment, trade, taxation, economic, environmental and other policies under the current administrations, as well as the impact of geopolitical tension, such as a deterioration in the bilateral relationship between the U.S. and China, the Russia-Ukraine conflict and the Israel-Palestine conflict could lead to disruption, instability and volatility in the global markets.
 Unfavorable economic conditions also would be expected to increase the Corporation's funding costs, limit its access to the capital markets or result in a decision by lenders not to extend credit to the Corporation.
 These events may limit the Corporation's investment originations, and limit its ability to grow and could have a material negative impact on its operating results, financial condition, results of operations and cash flows and the fair values of its debt and equity investments.